Do the public support the m

 The ‘s Annual Report in relation to the Grant in 2019/20 detailed how 139,000 guests were welcomed by the Queen and other Members of the Royal Family at Royal Residences for events such as garden parties and investitures,

-The Queen was said to have undertook 296 official engagements in the year 2019/20, as part of 3,200 official engagements undertaken by members of the royal family.
+The Queen was said to have undertaken 296 official engagements in the year 2019/20, as part of 3,200 official engagements undertaken by members of the royal family.